xPuls3/Pendoria-Push-Notifications/README.md

 ## Clone Policy

-* **I do** consent to a modified version of this script being distributed with credit as a GitHub.
+* **I do** consent to a modified version of this script being distributed with credit as a GitHub fork.
 * **I do not** consent to this script being distributed either modified or unmodified without credit.
 * **I do not** consent to the distribution of this script under any circumstances outside of GitHub.